 The parties agree that for the purposes of Section 403.13, the classification of SACWIS SME and Caseworker classifications are defined as lateral transfers and employees in those classifications will have lateral transfer rights pursuant to Section 403.08.
-It is also understood that time spent as a SACWIS SME shall not count for the purposes of Section 602.04 (Caseworker Promotions).
 Caseworkers who bid into SACWIS SME classification will be placed on the applicable pay scale for the SACWIS SME classification.